Tocsin-S/ProceduralTerrainGenerator/README.md

 - Procedural heightmap generation using Perlin noise
 - Customizable terrain resolution and noise settings
 - Real-time texture painting on terrain
+- **Improved terrain edges with smoother and more natural curvature**
 - Modular and clean C# scripts

 ## Scripts